fommil/fpmortals/manuscript/introduction.md

 But in Scala, we perform side effects all the time.
 A call to `log.info` will perform I/O and a call to `asString` on a `Http` instance will speak to a web server.
-It's fair to say that typical Scala is **not** FP.
+It is fair to say that typical Scala is **not** FP.

 However, something beautiful happened when we wrote our implementation